MarkHoeber/tools-tech-syllabus/source/github.rst

 #. :xref:`GitHub Join`.

 #.
-Go to :xref:`GitHub Issues` and introduce yourself and add your
-   GitHub username in the appropriate threads.
+In Slack, share your GitHub username.

 #.
+In GitHub, follow me and your classmaates.

+#.
 Follow steps in :xref:`GitHub Hello World`.

 You can also install a GitHub application on your computer, so you can edit files on your computer and sync them with GitHub.
-This is not required for the course, but could be helpful when you are working at home.
-See :xref:`GitHub Setup`.
+This is not required for the course, but could be helpful.
+See
+:xref:`GitHub Setup`.
 See the following video for more information.

 .. youtube:: kFix7UDJ7LA